-The financial statements presented here are for the reporting entity of Meteorological Service of New Zealand Limited ('Company') and consolidated financial statements comprising Meteorological Service of New Zealand Limited and its subsidiaries ('Group').
+The financial statements presented here are for the reporting entity of Meteorological Service of New Zealand Limited and its subsidiaries ('Group').

-These financial statements were authorised for issue by the Board of Directors on 17 February 2015.
+These financial statements were authorised for issue by the Board of Directors on 16 February 2016.

-Meteorological Service of New Zealand Limited is a profit-oriented entity incorporated and domiciled in New Zealand.
+Meteorological Service of New Zealand Limited ('Parent') is a profit-oriented entity incorporated and domiciled in New Zealand.
 The address of its registered office is 30 Salamanca Road, Wellington.
 Its primary service is to provide weather and presentation services to customers around the globe.